PROGRAM IS NOW COMPLETE!

-Since we began our work together in 2014, Unite has renovated and painted the buildings; built an on-site health clinic; built toilets and shower blocks for the boys and girls; purchased beds, mattresses, mosquito nets, solar lamps, clothes, shoes, books, computers, printers, medicines, and more; installed industrial stoves and built out a proper kitchen and outdoor covered eating area; installed comprehensive rainwater harvesting systems, tanks, filters and and pumps for potable water; constructed a wall to separate the orphanage from the neighboring Heaven School, which we built on the same compound; and more.
+Sister Crispina and her story was brought to the attention of Unite The World With Africa Foundation in 2013.
+Unite worked on behalf of Sister Crispina and the St. Joseph’s Orphans Center from 2014 to 2019.
+During that time, Unite renovated and painted the buildings; built an on-site health clinic; built toilets and shower blocks for the boys and girls; purchased beds, mattresses, mosquito nets, solar lamps, clothes, shoes, books, computers, printers, medicines, and more; installed industrial stoves and built out a proper kitchen (with a refrigerator and freezer) and outdoor covered eating area; installed comprehensive rainwater harvesting systems, tanks, filters and and pumps for potable water; constructed a wall to separate the orphanage from the neighboring Heaven School, which we built on the same compound; built out an indoor and outdoor laundry (installed a laundry machine); built a staff house; and much more.